SoftwareAG/c8y-docs/content/device-demos/raspberry-pi-4.md

 ### Overview

-This tutorial describes how to register a Raspberry Pi 4 Model B device on a remote Cumulocity v10.5 server.
+This tutorial describes how to register a Raspberry Pi 4 Model B device on the Cumulocity IoT platform.

 The [Raspberry Pi](http://en.wikipedia.org/wiki/Raspberry_Pi) is a popular, low-cost mini computer.
 It is ideally suited for prototyping machine-to-machine solutions through its GPIO pins, USB support and inbuilt WLAN support.
 Its operating system is [Raspbian](http://www.raspberrypi.org/downloads), which is the default Linux distribution of the Raspberry Pi.